loveshdongre/leetcode-enhancer/README.md

 **A cross-browser extension to improve productivity on [Leetcode](https://leetcode.com)**

 It is a light-weight browser extension which runs in menubar.
 It boosts your productivity by hiding unnecessary visual elements from the screen enabling you to focus on what is important to see.
-You change your preferences form the UI and find out what best suits your needs.
+You can change your preferences from the UI and find out what best suits you.

 <img src="./icons/ui.png">